Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 }
 ```

 We can keep adding tests like this one to ensure that the app supports all possible locations, dates, and handles potential edge cases such as the [midnight sun phenomenon](https://en.wikipedia.org/wiki/Midnight_sun).
-However, you may not want to re-test the entire pipeline each time but focus just on the business logic that calculates the solar times.
+However, it's possible that doing so will scale poorly as we may not want to execute the entire pipeline each time just to verify that the business logic that calculates solar times works correctly.

+It's important to note that, although we want to avoid it if possible, we can still reduce the integration scope if there's a real reason for it.
+In this case, we can choose to cover additional cases with unit tests instead.

-Doing that would imply that we need to isolate `SolarCalculator` from `LocationProvider` somehow and that in turn implies mocking which we want to avoid.
-Fortunately, there is a more clever way to achieve that.
+Normally, that would imply that we need to isolate `SolarCalculator` from `LocationProvider` somehow, which in turn implies mocking.
+Fortunately, there is a clever way to avoid it.

 We can alter the implementation of `SolarCalculator` by separating the pure and impure parts of the code away from each other: